agraef/agraef.github.io/README.md

   plugins, you'll also need Steinberg's VST SDK which isn't redistributable, so you need to download it yourself; please check the included README file for details.

+* **NEW!** [midizap](https://github.com/agraef/midizap) translates Jack MIDI input to X11 keyboard and mouse events as well as MIDI output, so that you can use it to operate your favorite multimedia applications such as audio and video editors and DAW software.
+It is a much enhanced version of my own fork of Eric Messick's ShuttlePRO program (see below) which provides similar functionality for the Contour Design Shuttle devices.
+An Arch PKGBUILD for midizap is not available just yet, but will hopefully soon show up in the [AUR](https://aur.archlinux.org/packages/midizap-git/).

 * [osc2midi-utils](https://bitbucket.org/agraef/osc2midi-utils) is a
   collection of utilities to deal with [TouchOSC][12] layouts and